 You consent to our use of the information you provide, including your name, phone number, email address and/or SSN, to perform the Free Scan and check that information against our records and breach databases or sources, for the purposes of generating your Free preliminary results report.

 Financial scams that have to do with identity theft and digital identity fraud are a growing and menacing problem that affects many regular people.
-Numerous financial scams can make you a victim of identity theft and substantial monetary loss.
-These scams can also affect your credit and associated credit records, which could harm your ability to access credit lines and open new accounts.
+Numerous financial frauds can make you a victim of identity theft and substantial monetary loss.
+These types of monetary fraud can also affect your credit and associated credit records, which could harm your ability to access credit lines and open new accounts.

-This type of fraud is widespread on the Internet.
+This type of financial theft is widespread on the Internet.
 Every time somebody impersonates you is an opportunity to steal your money.
-There are many ways it can happen.
+There are many ways financial identity theft can happen.
 The most common practices are falsifying bank information so fraudsters can receive money on your behalf and other illegal use of your personal information.

 Scammers send out bulk emails to Internet banking and financial application users asking them to submit or verify their personal information.
 These details may include account logins, passwords, or other private, identifiable details they can use to steal your data and access your accounts.